welcome to DuchenneXchange- a positively charged Duchenne muscular dystrophy community.

 phase of development: Phase 3

-- Treatment Emergent Adverse Events (TEAEs) [ Time Frame: 52 weeks ]
+- Period 1 and 2: Number of Participants With Treatment Emergent Adverse Events (TEAEs) [ Time Frame: 52 weeks ]

-- Mean change from baseline in Height [ Time Frame: 52 weeks ]
+- Period 1 and 2: Mean Change From Baseline in Height at Week 52 [ Time Frame: Baseline, Week 52 ]

-- Mean change from baseline in Body Weight [ Time Frame: 52 Weeks ]
+- Period 1 and 2: Mean Change From Baseline in Body Weight at Week 52 [ Time Frame: Baseline, Week 52 ]

-- Time of Maximum Concentration [ Time Frame: 52 weeks ]
+- Period 1 and 2: Number of Participants With Clinically Significant Laboratory Tests [ Time Frame: 52 weeks ]

 • In the opinion of the Investigator, the participant and parent(s)/caregiver are capable of complying with protocol requirements.